No Pier Pressure: Music and lyrics

 That's Why God Made the Radio and Imagination collaborator Joe Thomas was involved to some extent.
 Accordingly, "When we started working on this thing, he was calling it his life's suite.
 He looked at life as three different movements.
 One was Pet Sounds, the other was Smile and then, he wanted to go out with a bang and have a look back at life from an adult.
 Pet Sounds was when he was just a kid.
-Smile was when he was a little more savvy and in the business awhile.
-And now, this is a guy looking back at life and where he is now, which is in a much happier and less chaotic state."
+Smile was when he was a little more savvy and in the business awhile. [sic] And now, this is a guy looking back at life and where he is now, which is in a much happier and less chaotic state."
 Thomas, comparing the record to That's Why God Made the Radio, stated: "Musically, it has a rougher edge to it.
 The harmonies are cool, but it's more akin to the music on Wild Honey and the Carl & the Passions records ...
 This new material is not a reprise to that album at all; it's taking it further."

 Announced song titles included "Right Time" and "Run James Run", which both feature lead vocals by Al Jardine, along with "On the Island", "Special Love", "Sharing a New Day", "Guess You Had to Be There", "Sail Away", and "Last Song".
 Wilson stated that "Sail Away", "Runaway Dancer", "On the Island", and "Guess You Had to Be There" were his favorite tracks on the album.